-Blog on Carnegie UK/Policy Scotland workshop on embedding Dignity and Respect in the Scottish Social Security system
+Blog by Des McNulty on the Carnegie UK/Policy Scotland workshop on embedding Dignity and Respect in the Scottish Social Security system

 The Scottish Government has identified five principles underpinning its approach to devolved social security:

 - Social security in an investment in the people of Scotland